judithnu/phenolology/data/meta.md

 ## combine_phenology_and_heatsum_PCIC.R

 Combine phenology data and forcing unit data calculated from PCIC data.
-Writes to `phenology_heatsum.csv`
+Writes to `phenology_heatsum_all.csv`

 ## combine_phenology_and_heatsum_weather_station.R